t3chn0tr0n/termstrap/README.md

 ## KNOWN ISSUES

-1. This DOES NOT work in Windows CMD.
-Use PowerShell, Git Bash(using MinGW Terminal) or VScode terminal.
-The problem is with cmd, it does not support colors like these.
+1. Style - blink DOES NOT work in most cases.

-2. Style - blink DOES NOT work on Windows.
+2. Windows cmd only supports color in windows 10 (v1511 onwards)!

 ## INSPIRATION